 There will be a series of parallel and complementary activities involving local collectives and residents in the Anaga Biosphere Reserve.
 They will include voluntary environmental initiatives, educational activities and efforts to promote the value of local cultural heritage.
 They are designed with the goal of strengthening the positive local impact of the festival, creating a long term vision for this project.

-The festival includes workshops to make bird boxes, designed for the Canary Island blue tit (Cyaniste Teneriffae) and other local forest and farm birds in the Anaga Biosphere Reserve.
-During the first edition of the festival, bird boxes were placed in different areas around Tegueste, with a series of environmental education and bird watching activities.
-In this second edition, we will monitor the bird boxes placed last year, and install more in other locations around Tegueste and La Laguna, with the aim of strengthening this positive impact in the medium/long term.
+The festival will include workshops to make bird boxes designed for the Canary Island blue tit and other local forest and farm birds in the Anaga Biosphere Reserve.
+Since the beginning of the project, more than 80 bird boxes have been placed in different locations in the Anaga Biosphere Reserve, as part of a variety of environmental education and birdwatching activities.
+This initiative will continue to be monitored into the future, with the goal of reinforcing its positive impact in the medium/long term.

 Different activities are envisaged to immerse participants in Guanche culture and the history of the municipalities of Tegueste and La Laguna within the Anaga Biosphere Reserve.
 A fun way for all visitors to learn about the unique archeological heritage of the Barranco de Dios ravine, declared a BIC (Asset of Cultural Heritage), as well as other heritage sites.